metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/Prompt Writing.md

 Require the AI to back up its analysis with supporting evidence from the input data.
 *

-Example (from Rowan's Prompt 2 - Analysis):
+Example (from [Your Consultancy]'s Prompt 2 - Analysis):

 <prompt>
 <!-- =====  ROLE & CONTEXT  ===== -->
 <role>
-You are on Rowan’s Cold-Email Task Force.
+You are on [Your Consultancy]’s Cold-Email Task Force.
-Rowan Builder Marketing is a hands-on advisory for high-end custom-home builders.
+[Your Marketing Advisory] is a hands-on advisory for high-end design-build remodelers.
 Acting as the strategic marketing lead, we design focused growth plans, coach internal staff, and direct outside vendors—so builders win ideal projects without the overhead of a traditional agency retainer.
 (See “Core Services & Key Outcomes” for full capability deck.)
 </role>